opencog/learn/scm/attic/README.md

     the counts of the rest.
 This is a kind-of fuzzy-set-like concept, and the fuzziness did nothing for the merge quality.
 I dunno, it might be OK, but really not very inspiring, in the end.
+    This is kept here for now, because it was explored extensively in the Diary Part One

 * __agglo-loops.scm__ : Top-level routines to do pair-wise clustering.
     The code works, but doing pair-wise clustering seems not to give the best results.
-This file implements thee different algos that assign words to existing clustters, or if there aren't any suitable ones, they create a new cluster.
-Again, this is OK, the code works, it gives OK results, but the newer clustering code in __agglorank.scm__ is better.
+This file implements thee different algos that assign words to existing clusters, or if there aren't any suitable ones, they create a new cluster.
+This is OK, the code works, it gives OK results.
+It is kept here because it was explored and characterized extensively in Diary Part One.
+The newer clustering code in __agglo-rank.scm__ is better.
+The newer code is explored and characterized in Diary Part Four.

 * __singletons.scm__: Code for working with single words.
 Not used anywhere.
 Well, used in the summary reports below.